-The pro forma data reflects the liability for distribution of an estimated \$35.9 million, calculated as of December 31, 1998, of cumulative undistributed S corporation taxable income for which stockholders of record on the day prior to the effective date of the registration statement have been or will be taxed.
-The actual amount to be distributed after the closing of this offering will be \$40.0 million, which is the estimated amount of our cumulative undistributed S corporation taxable income as of the day prior to the closing of this offering, subject to adjustment.
+The pro forma data reflects the liability for distribution of an estimated \$35.9 million, calculated as of December 31, 1998, of cumulative undistributed S corporation taxable income for which stockholders of record prior to the closing of this offering have been or will be taxed.
+The actual amount to be distributed is expected to increase based upon taxable earnings for the period from January 1, 1999 through the closing of this offering, subject to certain limitations.
 See "S Corporation and Termination of S Corporation Status" and Notes 2 and 9 of Notes to Consolidated Financial Statements.
-The pro forma as adjusted data have been adjusted to reflect the issuance of 6,000,000 shares of common stock at an assumed initial public offering price of \$16.00 per share, after deducting the estimated underwriting discount and offering expenses payable by MKS.
-The remaining balance in retained earnings represents accumulated earnings prior to MKS's conversion from a C corporation to an ${\tt S}$ corporation in 1987, accumulated income in overseas subsidiaries and differences between book and tax accumulated income.
+The pro forma as adjusted numbers have been adjusted to reflect the issuance of 6,000,000 shares of common stock at an assumed initial public offering price of \$16.00 per share, after deducting the estimated underwriting discount and offering expenses payable by MKS.
+The remaining balance in retained earnings represents accumulated earnings prior to MKS's conversion from a C corporation to an S corporation in 1987, accumulated income in overseas subsidiaries and differences between book and tax accumulated income.